 I should note that by today I mean not today.
 In fact, I mean a not-today so far in the past it was prior to lockdown in 2020 when I began this particular reflection, tinkered with it for a while, almost completed it, then promptly moved on to other topics.
 Rummaging through dozens of half-finished half-thoughts, I realised this one had some potential, and only needed a few slight tweaks and, y’know, an actual conclusion.
 So… here we are, back at this this advertisement which was both garish, and attracted my attention way back then.

 Perhaps none of this will strike young people as unusual.
 Perhaps that’s the point.
 Perhaps this is already a trend in advertising.
 I simply do not know; this is just the first image I happen to have seen with this motif.
-My first thought was that a certain kind of commodification—not just of social media or the overarching concept of self-branding itself, but of the way Instagram and its homogenous aesthetic is employed by wannabe influencers (ie. most of its most regular users)—had permeated the echelons of the advertising industry and was now not simply mirroring the occasion but actively exploiting it.
+My first thought was that a certain kind of commodification—not just of social media or the overarching concept of self-branding itself, but of the way Instagram in particular, and its homogenous aesthetic, is employed by wannabe influencers (ie. most of its most regular users)—had permeated the echelons of the advertising industry and was now not simply mirroring the occasion but actively exploiting it.
 Which got me, as usual, thinking.

 Enter the Simulation